ministryofjustice/cloud-platform-terraform-rds-instance/README.md

 Some engines can't apply some parameters without a reboot(ex postgres9.x cant apply force_ssl immediate), and you will need to specify "pending-reboot" here.

+By default, a random name will be generated for the RDS.
+The `rds_name` parameters allows to set this identifier.
+Warning: Changing this identifier will recreated the RDS.

 ## Usage